srobo/runbook/docs/competition/teams/role-descriptions/reception.md

 You will have been provided with access to the competition helpdesk system.
 One of the things this records is whether teams are present.
 When a team first arrives each day, please mark the team as arrived in the system.
 If a teams arrive and leave throughout the day, please update the system accordingly.

+Note, teams need to have their supervisor present while they are at the event.
+Make sure you are talking to the team supervisor during the sign in process.
+Team members who arrive before their supervisor can wait in the seating beside reception.

 ### Collecting batteries, chargers, and bags

 We handle battery charging and robot safety at the competition.
 This means we should take all of the following items from each team: